ipikuka/next-mdx-remote-client/README.md

 - `SerializeOptions`
 - `SerializeResult`

-In addition, the package exports the types for developers don't need to import `mdx/types`:
+In addition, the package exports the types from `mdx/types` so that developers do not need to import `mdx/types`:

 - `MDXComponents`
 - `MDXContent`